matrix-org/matrix.org/content/blog/2019/04/2019-04-01-synapse-0-99-3-released.md

 Aside from that we continue our 1.0 preparations and relatedly we've improved our docs, in particular to explain how .well-known works.
 On the perf side we've added rate limiting to login and register endpoints as well as now batching up read receipts to send over federation.

 I've said it before, and I'll say it again:-

-<blockquote>The most important thing that admins should know is that prior to 1.0 landing later this month, <strong>it is essential that the federation API has a valid TLS certificate - self signed certificates will no longer be accepted.</strong> For more details see our <a href="https://github.com/matrix-org/synapse/blob/master/docs/MSC1711_certificates_FAQ.md">handy guide</a>.
-Failure to do this will result in being unable to federate with other 1.0 servers.</blockquote>
+> The most important thing that admins should know is that prior to 1.0 landing later this month, <strong>it is essential that the federation API has a valid TLS certificate - self signed certificates will no longer be accepted.</strong> For more details see our <a href="https://github.com/matrix-org/synapse/blob/master/docs/MSC1711_certificates_FAQ.md">handy guide</a>.
+Failure to do this will result in being unable to federate with other 1.0 servers.

 As ever, you can get the new update <a href="https://github.com/matrix-org/synapse/releases/tag/v0.99.3">here</a> or any of the sources mentioned at <a href="https://github.com/matrix-org/synapse">https://github.com/matrix-org/synapse</a>.
 Note, Synapse is now available from PyPI, pick it up <a href="https://pypi.org/project/matrix-synapse/">here</a>.
 Also, check out our new <a href="/docs/guides/installing-synapse">Synapse installation guide page.</a>

 ## Synapse 0.99.3 changelog